sahana3312/study-of-basic-gates/README.md

 The 'Exclusive-NOR' gate circuit does the opposite to the EX-OR gate.
 It will give a low output if either, but not both of its two inputs are high.
 The symbol is an EX-OR gate with a small circle on the output.
 The small circle represents inversion.
 Y= A⊕B

 **Procedure**

-1. Type the program in Quartus software.
+1)Type the program in Quartus software.

-2. Compile and run the program.
+2)Compile and run the program.

-3. Generate the RTL schematic and save the logic diagram.
+3)Generate the RTL schematic and save the logic diagram.

-4. Create nodes for inputs and outputs to generate the timing diagram.
+4)Create nodes for inputs and outputs to generate the timing diagram.

-5. For different input combinations generate the timing diagram.
+5)For different input combinations generate the timing diagram.

 **PROGRAM**